aramalipoor/aws-cost-saver/README.md

 aws-cost-saver
 =======================

-A tiny CLI tool to help save costs in development environments when you're sleep and don't need them!
+A tiny CLI tool to help save costs in development environments when you're asleep and don't need them!

 * [Usage](#usage)
 * [Tricks](#tricks)